Chemical Process Operator

 Class Dates: February 24—May 16, 2014.
 The classes will run on a regular Monday through Friday schedule (40 hours per week) from approximately 8am until 5pm (subject to change).

 We are accepting applications until the class is full.

-Fill out the Chemical Fast Start 9 Application and submit to:
+Fill out the Chemical Fast Start 9 Application (PDF) and submit to: